Pt. Jawaharlal Nehru Memorial Medical College

 Pt.
 Jawahar Lal Nehru Memorial Medical College is a government medical college and hospital in Raipur, Chhattisgarh, India.
 It was founded on 9 September 1963, and recognised by the Medical Council of India in 1969.The college is one of the oldest institutions in state of Chhattisgarh.
-The B. R. Ambedkar Memorial Hospital established in 1995 in the college campus is the affiliated teaching hospital.
+The B.R.
+Ambedkar Memorial Hospital established in 1995 in the college campus is the affiliated teaching hospital.
 The radiotherapy department of this medical college is a government approved Regional Cancer Centre.

+Hospital

+The college is associated and attached with the Dr. B.R.
+Ambedkar Memorial Hospital located in Moudhapara, Raipur, and it is 1340-bedded health-care hospital.